getify/You-Dont-Know-JS/getting-started/ch1.md

 JS source code is parsed before it is executed.
 The specification requires as much, because it calls for "early errors" -- statically determined errors in code, such as a duplicate parameter name -- to be reported before the code starts executing.
 Those errors cannot be recognized without the code having been parsed.

 So JS is a parsed language, but is it compiled?

-In general, the answer is closer to yes than no. The parsed JS is converted to an optimized (binary) form, and that "code" is subsequently executed; the engine does not commonly switch back into line-by-line execution mode after it has finished all the hard work of parsing.
+The answer is closer to yes than no. The parsed JS is converted to an optimized (binary) form, and that "code" is subsequently executed; the engine does not commonly switch back into line-by-line execution mode after it has finished all the hard work of parsing -- most languages/engines wouldn't, because that would be highly inefficient.

-To be specific, this "compilation" produces a binary byte code (of sorts), which is then handed to a "JS virtual machine" to execute.
-Some like to say this VM is "interpreting" the byte code... but then that means Java, which also runs via a VM, is also intrepreted rather than compiled.
-That contradicts the typical impression that Java is a compiled language.
+To be specific, this "compilation" produces a binary byte code (of sorts), which is then handed to the "JS virtual machine" to execute.
+Some like to say this VM is "interpreting" the byte code.
+But then that means Java -- and a dozen other JVM-driven languages, for that matter -- is intrepreted rather than compiled.
+That contradicts the typical assertion that Java/etc are compiled languages.
+While Java and JavaScript are very different languages, the question of interpreted/compiled is pretty closely related between them.

-Another wrinkle is that JS engines employ multiple layers of JIT (Just-In-Time) processing, which again could reasonably be labeled either "compilation" or "interpretation".
+Another wrinkle is that JS engines can employ multiple passes of JIT (Just-In-Time) processing/optimization on the program's code, which again could reasonably be labeled either "compilation" or "interpretation" depending on perspective.
 It's actually a fantastically complex situation under the hood of a JS engine.

-So what do all these nitty gritty details boil down to?
+So what do these nitty gritty details boil down to?

-Consider the entire context of how a JS source program is handled: the moment it leaves a developer's editor, it gets transpiled by Babel, then packed by Webpack, then undergoes half a dozen build processes, then it gets delivered in that very different form to a JS engine, and then that engine parses the code to an AST, then the engine converts that AST to a kind-of byte code, then that byte code is converted even further by the optimizing JIT compiler, and finally the JS VM executes the code.
+Step back and consider the entire flow of a JS source program: after it leaves a developer's editor, it gets transpiled by Babel, then packed by Webpack (and probably undergoes half a dozen build processes), then it gets delivered in that very different form to a JS engine, then that engine parses the code to an AST, then the engine converts that AST to a kind-of byte code, then that byte code is converted even further by the optimizing JIT compiler, and finally the JS VM executes the code.

 Is that more like an interpreted, line-by-line script (such as Bash), or is that more like a compiled language that's processed in one-to-several passes first, before execution?

-I think it's clear that in spirit, if not in actuality, JS is a compiled language.
+I think it's clear that in spirit, if not in practice, JS is a compiled language.

-And again, the reason that matters is, since JS is compiled, it means we are informed of static errors (such as malformed syntax) before our code is executed.
-That is a substantively different interaction model than typical "scripting" programs.
+And again, the reason that matters is, since JS is compiled, we are informed of static errors (such as malformed syntax) before our code is executed.
+That is a substantively different interaction model than we get with traditional "scripting" programs, and arguably more helpful!

+## Defined

+JS is an implementation of the ECMAScript standard (version ES2019 as of this writing), which is guided by the TC39 committee and hosted by ECMA.
+It runs in browsers and other JS environments such as Node.js.

+JS is a multi-paradigm language, meaning the syntax and capabilities allow a developer to mix-and-match (and bend and reshape!) concepts from various major paradigms, such as procedural, object-oriented (OO/classes), and functional (FP).

+JS is a compiled language, meaning the tools (including the JS engine) process and verify a program (reporting any errors!) before it executes.

+With our language now *defined*, let's start getting to know its ins and outs.